SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 Vectorization
 ^^^^^^^^^^^^^^^^^^^^^

 The block ``Vectorization`` is optional.
-The dynamic vectorization mode is done at every timestep by default.
+It controls the SIMD operations that can enhance the performance of some computations.

 .. code-block:: python

   Vectorization(
-      mode = "normal",
+      mode = "dynamic",
-      every = [5],
+      every = 5,
       default = "scalar"
   )

 .. py:data:: mode

-  :default: ``disable``
+  :default: ``"disable"``

-  Enable the use of the vectorized operators

-  Advanced users.
-Sevevecto ral vectorization modes are available:
-    * ``disable``: non-vectorized operators are used.
+  * ``"disable"``: non-vectorized operators are used.
-      This mode is recommended when the number of particles per cell keeps low (below 8 particles per cell) all along the simulation.
+    Recommended when the number of particles per cell stays below 10.
-    * ``normal``: only vectorized operators are used
+  * ``"normal"``: vectorized operators are used.
-    * ``dynamic``: in this mode, the best set of operators (scalar or vectorized) is determined dynamically per patch.
+  * ``"dynamic"``: the best operators (scalar or vectorized) are determined dynamically and locally (per patch and per species).
-      In ``vectorized`` state, the cell sorting method is used whereas in ``scalar`` state, the original sorting method is applied.
-      This means that a small overhead can be induced due to the patch reconfiguration.
-    * ``dynamic2``: this is the second dynamic mode.
+    Vectorized operators use a new cell-based sorting method, while scalar operators use an older version with slightly less overhead.
-    Here, the cell sorting method is used in both ``scalar`` and ``vectorized`` state.
+  * ``"dynamic2"``: same as ``"dynamic"`` but the new cell-based sorting method is used always.

-  In ``dynamic`` mode, the reconfiguration period can be tuned with the ``Vectorization`` panel.
-  By default, the reconfiguration is done at every timesteps.

-  In ``dynamic`` and ``dynamic2`` mode, ``clrw`` is set to the maximum by default.
+  In the ``"dynamic"`` and ``"dynamic2"`` modes, :py:data:`clrw` is set to the maximum by default.

 .. py:data:: every

   :default: 1

-  The time selection for the patch reconfiguration when the ``dynamic`` vectorization is activated.
+  The number of timesteps between each dynamic reconfiguration of the vectorized operators, when using the ``"dynamic"`` (or ``"dynamic2"``) vectorization modes.
+It may be set to a :ref:`time selection <TimeSelections>` as well.

 .. py:data:: default

   :default: ``vectorized``

-  Default species state when one of the dynamic computational mode is activated and no particle are present in the patch.
+  Default state when one of the dynamic computational mode is activated and no particle is present in the patch.

 ----